Have You Tested Out Your Ideal Lifestyle?

 Here’s her story:

-My family and I tested out the nomadic, location independent lifestyle after reading Amy’s ebook and following her suggestions to do a trial run.
+My family and I tested out the nomadic, location independent lifestyle, following Amy’s suggestion to do a trial run.

 I was doubtful that we could make it work: two kids, two online entrepreneurs, three weeks traveling down the west coast of the U.S. with laptops in tow.